yogsototh/Scratch/multi/blog/Yesod-tutorial-for-newbies.md

 During this tutorial you'll install, initialize and configure your first yesod project.
 Then a 5 minutes yesod tutorial to heat up and verify the awesomeness of yesod.
-Then we clean up the 5 minutes tutorial to use the best practices.
+Then we will clean up the 5 minutes tutorial to use some "best practices".
 Just after there will be a more standard real world example; a minimal blog system.
 Good read.